andymckay/blog/_posts/2022-01-08-how-tesla-is-trying-to-kill-you.md

 But losing access to brakes, harder access to wipers and defogging is critical to **NOT KILLING PEOPLE**.

 You can really see an update by people who don't seem to drive a car in anything other than perfect California weather.

+**Update:** a few months later Telsa let you move a few buttons down to the bottom bar.
+We've got windscreen wipers, front defrost and rear defrost there.
+I've had to show other Tesla drivers how to do that.